 “Running and box jumps and basketball, though, that’s a different type of load impact,” he says.
 “When you have that repetitive impact loading, it’s going to exacerbate knee pain.”

 if running on hard surfaces is causing you knee pain, try switching to softer surfaces, if possible, like running trails or tracks made of synthetic material that are more forgiving on the knees.
-Treadmills also cause less stress on the knees while letting you get a workout in.
+Treadmills and ellipticals also cause less stress on the knees while letting you get a workout in.

 Dr. McLaughlin also suggests considering an alternate mode of exercise — like an elliptical machine or swimming — to ease the wear and tear on your knees.